-While hand-fed Amazon parrots normally make loving, affectionate pets, many go through an aggressive stage during adolescence that some owners can't handle.
-While the phase does pass, it can sometimes last for up to 2 years.
-Potential owners should remember that if they adopt a white-fronted Amazon, they are in it for better or for worse.
+Potential owners should remember that if they adopt a white-fronted Amazon, they are making a long-term commitment.
 These birds can live more than 60 years if properly cared for, so caring for one is not a commitment to be taken lightly.

 Make sure your white-fronted Amazon parrot has a roomy cage.
-Most experts recommend a cage at least 2 feet by 3 feet in footprint, with a height of 2 1/2 to 5 feet.
-The cage should have ample play equipment inside, including climbing apparatus, as these are acrobatic birds.
+Most experts recommend a cage with at least a 2-foot by 3-foot footprint and a height of 3 to 5 feet.
+The cage should have ample play equipment inside, including climbing apparatus like ropes and ladders; these are acrobatic birds.

-White-fronted Amazons tolerate a wide range of temperatures but make sure to keep your bird protected from drafts.
+This is a hardy bird that can do well in protected outdoor aviaries.
+White-fronted Amazons tolerate a wide range of temperatures, but make sure to keep your bird protected from drafts.
 Bathe your parrot regularly with warm water to keep their feathers moist and clean.